formsandlines/formform/README.md

 A first application that I have developed in parallel from the beginning was the [**FORM tricorder**](https://tricorder.formform.dev) – a swiss army knife for FORM calculation, representation and visualization.
 In September 2019 I was finally able to develop a new [cellular automaton for FORM logic SelFis](https://plotter.formform.dev) with *formform* that is much more user-friendly and much more versatile than what I have done two years earlier.
 My experimentation with rule extraction by bitmasking in CAs led me to a code format I call [**formDNA**](https://observablehq.com/@formsandlines/the-dna-of-4-valued-forms) that is an abstraction of the value table.
 It not only made my CA faster and more flexible, it also inspired me to create the **vmap**: a recursive variable/value map to visualize formDNA, that has great potential for pattern recognition in FORMs.

-Driven by my own curiosity and some helpful suggestions from users, I continuously work on implementing new ideas and features into the library.
-Some of these ideas have been prototyped in my [Observable notebooks](https://observablehq.com/@formsandlines) (although I am not using this platform anymore since it does not allow me to privately work on notebooks for free) and announce new developments, bugfixes and changes on my [Twitter account](https://twitter.com/diagramaniac) (which will hopefully be more active again as I come closer to the release of the formform rewrite).

-In the near future I want to rewrite my CA for SelFis as a more professional standalone application and also develop other CAs for [decisionFORMs, lifeFORMs and mindFORMs](https://www.carl-auer.de/magazin/systemzeit/how-does-system-function-operate-5).
-I also want to find a way to algorithmically generate spirals for circular re-entry FORMs, to have a more iconic representation closer to Ralfs notation in uFORM iFORM.
-There are many more ideas in the pipeline, that I hope to realize as time and other resources allow.

 <br/>

 ## Support